Prethermal quantum many-body Kapitza phases of periodically driven spin systems: Variable-range interactions

 \subsection{Dynamically stabilized many-body phases}

-The many-body Kapitza phases consist of a non-trivial simultaneous dynamical stabilization of the whole spectrum of quantum excitations around the unstable paramagnetic configuration.
-Intuition on this phenomenon can be obtained at the level of linear stability by expanding $H(t)$ to quadratic order in the quantum fluctuations, as in Eq.~\eqref{eq:timeindepH}, around the point $\theta=0$: \beq H(t) = \mathcal{E} (t) + 2 \sum_{k} \left[ ( B(t)-2\tilde{J}_k ) \frac{\tilde{q}_k \tilde{q}_{-k}}{2} + B(t) \frac{\tilde{p}_k \tilde{p}_{-k}}{2} \right], \eeq where $\mathcal{E}(t)$ is the classical energy of the spin-coherent $\theta=0$ configuration and $k=2\pi n / N$ with $n=0,1,\dots,N-1$ (assuming periodic boundary conditions for simplicity).
-In the absence of modulation in the ferromagnetic phase (i.e., $B(t)=B_0<2\tilde{J}_{0}$), an extended interval near $k=0$ in the spin-waves band corresponds to unstable modes, as their corresponding frequency $\omega_k = 2[B_0(B_0-2\tilde{J}_k)]^{1/2}$ becomes imaginary for $\tilde{J}_k>B_0/2$.
-Upon introducing the modulation $B(t)$ as before, however, the effective dispersion relation is modified, and $\omega_k$ may become entirely real for selected driving parameters.
-The latter represents the fundamental problem that we address.
+A many-body Kapitza phase consists of a simultaneous dynamical stabilization of the whole spectrum of quantum excitations around an unstable paramagnetic configuration.
+Intuition on this phenomenon can be obtained at the level of linear stability by expanding $H(t)$ to quadratic order in the quantum fluctuations, as in Eq.~\eqref{eq:timeindepH}, around the point $\theta=0$: \beq H(t) = E(t) + 2 \sum_{k} \left[ ( B(t)-2\tilde{J}_k ) \frac{\tilde{q}_k \tilde{q}_{-k}}{2} + B(t) \frac{\tilde{p}_k \tilde{p}_{-k}}{2} \right], \eeq where $E(t)=-2N B(t)$ and $k=2\pi n / N$ with $n=0,1,\dots,N-1$ (assuming periodic boundary conditions for simplicity).
+In the absence of modulation in the ferromagnetic phase [i.e., $B(t)=B_0<2\tilde{J}_{0}$], an extended interval near $k=0$ in the spin waves band corresponds to unstable modes, as their corresponding frequency $\omega_k = 2[B_0(B_0-2\tilde{J}_k)]^{1/2}$ becomes imaginary for $\tilde{J}_k>B_0/2$.
+However, upon introducing the modulation $B(t)$ as before, the effective dispersion relation is modified, and for a suitable choice of the driving parameters $\omega_k$ may become real for all values of $k$.
+The occurrence of this non-trivial stabilization of an otherwise unstable phase of matter against all possible fluctuations of its degrees of freedom is illustrated in Fig. \ref{fig:manybodystabilization} and it represents an actual generalization of the Kapitza pendulum to a genuine many-body system.

-We concentrate first on the fast-driving limit $\Omega\to\infty$ as a function of the rescaled driving amplitude $\zeta$, which can be studied analytically also for $\alpha\neq 0$.
+In order to understand how all the degrees of freedom can get dynamically and simultaneously stabilized by driving a single global field $B(t)$, we concentrate first on the fast-driving limit $\Omega\to\infty$ as a function of the rescaled driving amplitude $\zeta$, which can be studied analytically also for $\alpha\neq 0$.
 Here, the effective Floquet Hamiltonian governing the stroboscopic time-evolution is the long-range XY spin chain, \beq

+\eeq where the parameter $\gamma(\zeta)$ is the same as in Eq. \eqref{eq:effXY_0} and is independent of the particular dependence of the interactions on the distance (see Appendix \ref{app:Magnus}).